RAF SCULTHORPE HERITAGE CENTRE

 Sadly, the B-45 is largely unknown, However we here at the RAF Sculthorpe Heritage Centre are Ensuring that this unsung cold war warrior is being remembered.

-We are very proud to have an extensive collection of photos and items connected to this aircraft including one of only two pieces known to be on public display in Europe which was found in a drainage ditch by a local out walking near to the base.
+We are very proud to have an extensive collection of photos and items connected to this aircraft including one of only two pieces known to be on public display in Europe.

 Proudly powered by Weebly